ElijahCano33/Scheduler/README.md

 *   Once Python Interpreter has been launched, type in "import BackEnd" followed by the command "exit()"
 *   Run the command "python BackEnd-Server.py"

-## Bugs, Issue Trackers, and List of Upcoming Features
+## Bugs, Issue Trackers, and List of Upcoming Features :clipboard:
 To check some of the current issues or upcoming features that we're working on, click on the "Projects" tab at the top of the web page and then select "App Assignments"